luapower/luapower-all/nw.md

 ### `app:autoquit() -> t|f` <br> `app:autoquit(t|f)`

 Get/set the app autoquit flag (default: true).
-When this flag is `true`, the app quits when the last window is closed.
+When this flag is `true`, the app quits when the last visible non-child window is closed.

 ### `app:quitting() -> [false]`